catchsomnath/ddi-data-archivists-guide/creating-variable-groups.rst

             </td>
             <td valign="top">
                 <p>
                     This optional field defines the universe relevant to the selected grouped variables.
-The variables for example can be grouped as “Fertility
+The variables for example can be grouped as "Fertility
-                    Data” and the universe restricted to women between the ages of 15-49.
+                    Data" and the universe restricted to women between the ages of 15-49.
                 </p>
             </td>
         </tr>